criewaldt/Ense-POST-API/README.md

 # PyEnse

-A RESTful 3rd party Python API for Ense.nyc platform.
+A RESTful 3rd party Python API for Ense.nyc

 ##How to use